JeevantheDev/Covid-Beds/README.md

   url      = "file:./dev.db
 ```

-Then create an `.env.development.local` file in the root of the `project`.
+Then create a `.env.development.local` file in the root of the `project`.

 ```bash
 CLIENT_ID=***** your google auth client id